Quafadas/dedav4s/raw_docs/gettingStarted/gettingStarted.md

 )
 viz.doc.showChartJs(chart, node)
 ```

-If you're curious about how all worked, then you're ready to go!
+So we've proven we can make a chart, and change it's behaviour.
+If all that worked in your repl, then you're ready to go!
 Read on!

 See the [plot targets](../explanation/plotTargets.md) to understand what happened, and the [examples](../working_chart/workflow.md) for suggestions on how to use and extend the concepts.